InfoSeeking/IRIS/README.md

 ```

 ##<a id="vector_rank"></a>Vector Rank
-Ranks documents using a vector model of the wordList you supply and returns a rank based on the cosine similarity of the query and the document
+Ranks documents using a td-idf vector model of the wordList you supply and returns a rank based on the cosine similarity of the query and the document
 ###Request
 ```
 <parameters>